Employee Handbook, Vancouver Based Employees

 New York Tech will provide reasonable accommodations as necessary and where required by law so long as the accommodation does not pose an undue hardship.
 This policy is not intended to afford employees with any greater protection than those which exist under federal, provincial or local law.

 New York Tech strongly urges the reporting of all instances of discrimination and harassment, and prohibits retaliation against any individual who reports discrimination, harassment, or participates in an investigation of such report.
 Appropriate disciplinary action, up to and including immediate termination, will be taken against any employee who violates this policy.
 We believe that our continued success depends upon our ability to maintain a leadership role in the attraction, development and retention of a highly competent workforce and to create a climate for effective and productive use of our employees.
 Our leadership is guided by ethical standards that comply with legal requirements.
 These standards will be implemented consistently by the College to ensure that equality is afforded to all applicants and employees.
+For reporting details, see Reporting Policy Violations section of this handbook.

 Tenure of Employment